Supernote

 To understand how my books are being automatically sent to my Supernote, I suggest watching the video below.

 But remember, the books are in my Obsidian Vault.
 And looking at how Calibre creates folders for each author, I’m already having insights about making those folders somehow connected to other content I have in Obsidian.
-Specially, the ‘Knowledge Base’ notes, which share a strong relationship with the books I read.
+Especially the ‘Knowledge Base’ notes, which share a strong relationship with the books I read.
 And that’s one of the reasons I chose to set the ‘eBooks’ folder as a Static Container.

 The Digital Caveman Project